 - Apply for Canada’s Employment Insurance (EI) though Service Canada or QPIP (Quebec) once the baby is born, or sooner if you’ve elected to start maternity leave prior to your due date.

-Maternity Leave Suspends Your Practice
+Maternity and/or Parental Leave Suspends Your Practice

-Note that, when you are on maternity leave, your clinical privileges are essentially suspended, including extender licenses.
+Note that, when you are on maternity and/or parental leave, your clinical privileges are essentially suspended, including extender licenses.
 While on leave, you are not legally covered to be involved in any kind of patient-care activities.

-Common day-to-day exposures in medicine can present increased risks to pregnant mothers and fetuses.
+Common day-to-day exposures in medicine can present increased risks to pregnant individuals and fetuses.
 The actual risks of many exposures are largely based on animal studies and they are not likely to be studied in a randomized fashion in humans.
 Therefore, as a pregnant resident you are recommended to gauge your own comfort with substances and situations encountered as part of your job.

 In many circumstances, you may avoid the exposure by adjusting your rotation schedule or having a colleague see a patient.
-The National Center on Birth Defects and Developmental Disabilities (NCBDDD) website provides a list of exposures to should consider, with links to information that can help you make an informed decision.
+The National Center on Birth Defects and Developmental Disabilities (NCBDDD) website provides a list of exposures you should consider, with links to information that can help you make an informed decision.

 Heavy lifting and prolonged standing are associated with increased risk of preterm labour, preterm birth, low birth weight, or a small-for-gestational (SGA) infant.